withastro/roadmap/proposals/0000-hybrid-output.md

 This implementation will largely be tested with full fixture-based integration tests, because we will need to verify the build output is structured correctly, which will be difficult to do with unit tests.

-The Vite plugin that detects `export const output` will be unit tested against all valid `export` formats outlined above, as well as invalid dynamic exports.
+The Vite plugin that detects `export const prerender` will be unit tested against all valid `export` formats outlined above, as well as invalid dynamic exports.

 # Drawbacks

-- The `export const output` syntax is JS-like, but since it requires static analysis, it does not support the full dynamicism of JS that users might expect.
+- The `export const prerender` syntax is JS-like, but since it requires static analysis, it does not support the full dynamicism of JS that users might expect.
 Clear errors will help ease this problem.
 - With this architecture, `server` output should arguably be the default `output` mode (similar to Next.js).
 To avoid a breaking change, we'll remain with our existing opt-in adoption approach.
-- This RFC does not propose any way to configure `static` output for all routes in a directory.
+- This RFC does not propose any way to configure `prerender` for all routes in a directory.
 Adding this behavior could be explored in a follow-up RFC.

 # Alternatives